gvwilson/sensibleadventures/arecibo/arecibo.md

 he ventures cautiously.
 "There are many fine scholars there with whom you could converse."

-The foreigner nods.
+The foreigner inclines his head again.
-"I'm sure there are.
-But I find no deficiency of any kind in those I know here."
+"I find no deficiency of any kind in those I know here."
 And for the first time,
 he smiles.

 *The succession proves peaceful.
 The young astrologer grows to middle age, successfully evading all of the marriage traps set by his extended family.
-He gets mildly drunk one night to celebrate the successful prediction of a lunar eclipse and finally acts on twenty years of desire by reciting a love poem to the foreigner on top of the star-gazing tower.
+He gets mildly drunk one night to celebrate the prediction of a lunar eclipse and finally acts on twenty years of desire by reciting a love poem to the foreigner on top of the star-gazing tower.
 When he wakes the next morning the foreigner has vanished.*